-This Lentil Sweet Potato Shepherd’s Pie is quite possibly the most hearty and comforting vegetarian meal there ever was.
+This Vegetarian Sweet Potato Lentil Shepherd’s Pie is quite possibly the most hearty and comforting meatless meal there ever was.
 A flavorful lentil stew is blanketed by a layer of mashed sweet potatoes and garnished with fresh thyme.
 This post is brought to you by Canadian Lentils as part of their #LoveALentil campaign. #sponsored

 Granted, part of this tickled sense of satisfaction I’m feeling is because rain is such a scarcity in these parts, so whenever it does rain I feel like I have to stop whatever I’m doing and fully enjoy it because who knows when it will happen again.
 This drought is no bueno, folks.